0xBV/0xBV/README.md

 # Hello, I'm Bunthai (Thai)
 <a href="https://linkedin.com/in/bunthai-vong/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 I'm a recent Cybersecurity graduate and IT Specialist with an interest in technology regarding information security.

 ## Objective
 [Provide Objective - Remove this afterwards]]

 My learning and experiences with different tools in cybersecurity as well as implementing fundamental cybersecurity tools makes me excited to transition to this field.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]